FarhangNorouzi/FarhangNorouzi.github.io/Projects/Anomaly Detection/Anomaly_Detection.md

 **DATA:** The dataset contains 3 different types of data:
 - Timestamp data
 - Telemetry Time Series Data including the 52 sensors of the water pump
-- Machine status: This is target label that I want to predict when the failure will happen The total dataset contains 220320 samples of the sensor data from April till September 2028 with the frequency of 1 minute.
+- Machine status: The target label to be predicted when the failure will happen.
+The total dataset contains 220320 samples of the sensor data from April till September 2018 with the frequency of 1 minute.
 There are only 7 Failure (BROKEN status) points in the whole column of the 'machine_status' of the dataset.

 **Attribute Information:**
 - timestamp: Frequency equal to 1-minute